Razaan-RR/Razaan-RR/README.md

 ## 👨‍💻 About Me
 I’m Razaan — a passionate MERN Stack Developer with a strong interest in building scalable and user-friendly web applications.
-I completed my BSc in CSE from ULAB.
+I completed my BSc in CSE from ULAB in 2024, and worked as a Teaching Assistent for 1.5 years.

 I have hands-on experience building full-stack projects using **MongoDB, Express, React, Node.js, Typescript, Next.js**, along with previous hands on experience in **Laravel**.
 Even as a beginner, I have completed real-world projects and constantly improve my skills to keep up with modern trends.